We know it’s important. How do you develop one?

 Salesperson are involved in sales is to add value.
 The value you add is to help your buyer make the best possible choice to fill their need – something they don’t have the expertise to do efficiently on their own.
 You need to create a positive relationship with each of your prospects and the product they are shopping for.
 Your personality needs to be involved – no robotic conversation here.
 Notice everything about the customer that you can.
 If they have a bumper sticker about fishing, ask them about fishing.
 Let them be the expert.
 Relate the attributes of the vehicles back to fishing.
 Even if you personally hate fishing (or kids, or antiquing, or whatever they love) find questions that bridge the gap between their passion and your product.

 Presentation and Disclosure

-Features, benefits, and disclosures need to be presented consistently throughout the interaction.
+Features, benefits, and disclosures are things you need to present consistently throughout the interaction.
 (Features are important facts about the product or service being sold, usually ones unique to your particular product or service.
 Benefits are advantages the customer will receive by purchasing/using your product or service.
 Disclosure is making the customer aware of any agreement or assumption of liability between the parties involved in the sale.)
-Weave the features and benefits through, touching on each one several times.
+When you weave the features and benefits through, touch on each one at least twice.
 Touching on the disclosures only once, or providing them in writing instead of discussing them helps to keep the focus on the positive.
 If the customer asks about the details of any disclosure, handle them as directed by your manager.

 Close the Sale

 This is the part we all love!
-The prospect becomes a customer, and commits to the purchase.
-This is the time to emphasize benefits.
+Y This is the time you should emphasize benefits.
 Ask for the customer’s business.
+Your prospect becomes a customer, and commits to the purchase!
 Thank them for their business.
 And as they say, “Once it’s sold, don’t buy it back.”
-When the customer agrees to buy, stop selling!
+When your customer agrees to buy, stop selling!
 Do what’s necessary to complete the sale, and discuss any follow-up they may need.

 Congratulations!
 Nice sales flow!